openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 - The author of the pull request has permissions to push to branches inside the repository.

-- The author of the pull request is listed in an OWNER file located in the root directory of the branch that is configured as the default branch on GitHub or your other provider.
-The OWNER file follows the [Prow OWNERS file format](https://www.kubernetes.dev/docs/guide/owners/), and Pipelines-as-Code will allow a contributor to run a PipelineRun if they are listed in the `approvers` or `reviewers` sections.
+- The author who initiated the pull request is identified in an `OWNERS` file found in the main directory of the branch that is set as the default branch on GitHub or your other service provider.

+  The OWNERS file need adheres to a specific format, similar to the Prow OWNERS file format (available at <https://www.kubernetes.dev/docs/guide/owners/>), with the exception that we do not yet support the use of `OWNERS_ALIASES`.

+  When you include contributors in the `approvers` or `reviewers` sections, Pipelines-as-Code enables those contributors to execute a PipelineRun listed in the OWNERS file.

-  For example, if the approvers section of your OWNERS file in the main or master branch of your repository looks like this:
+  For instance, if the `approvers` section of your OWNERS file in the main or master branch of your repository appears as follows:

   ```yaml
   approvers:
     - approved
   ```

-  then the user `approved` will be allowed.
+  then the user with the username "approved" will be granted permission.

 If the pull request author does not have the necessary permissions to run a PipelineRun, another user who does have the necessary permissions can comment